 I talked to the School principal and asked for permission to move the station to the lower ground about 100 meters from where it was as long it will not interfere with the School’s future infrastructural developments.

 He agreed and we moved the station, I placed the ZL6 Logger and the EM60G logger on one pole.
 I set the upload frequency for the ZL6 Logger to be four data uploads per hour and that for EM60G to be one data upload per hour.

 I am happy that the advice from the community members helped me bring the station online.
-I am also happy that I successfully completed a trip that involved making right decisions very quickly and staying on top of everything
+I am also happy that I successfully completed a trip that involved making the right decisions very quickly and staying on top of everything

-I hope that the existence of the TAHMO weather station in Loima boys High School will be an eye-opener to the local community in Turkana County and a great contribution to the knowledge about climate change and a better understanding of the evolution of adaptations to semi-arid and other extreme conditions.
+I hope that the existence of the TAHMO weather station in Loima Boys High School will be an eye-opener to the local community in Turkana County and a great contribution to the knowledge about climate change and a better understanding of the evolution of adaptations to semi-arid and other extreme conditions.
 This would give a chance for the Linking of traditional Beliefs on Climate Change Phenomena to Scientific Facts for Better Adaptation Strategies.

-**written by Victor Omoit
+**Written by Victor Omoit